phalcon-orphanage/docs/en/tutorial-basic.md

 ![](/assets/images/content/tutorial-basic-3.png)

-As mentioned above, the [Phalcon\Tag](tag) utility class, exposes useful methods allowing you to build form HTML elements with ease.
-The `Phalcon\Tag::form()` method receives only one parameter for instance, a relative URI to a controller/action in the application.
-The `Phalcon\Tag::textField()` creates a text HTML element with the name as the passed parameter, while the `Phalcon\Tag::submitButton()` creates a submit HTML button.
+As mentioned above, the [Phalcon\Html\TagFactory](html-tagfactory) utility class, exposes useful methods allowing you to build form HTML elements with ease.
+The `form()` method receives an array of key/value pairs that set up the form, for example a relative URI to a controller/action in the application.
+The `inputText()` creates a text HTML element with the name as the passed parameter, while the `inputSubmit()` creates a submit HTML button.
+Finally, a call to `close()` will close our `<form>` tag.

 By clicking the _Register_ button, you will notice an exception thrown from the framework, indicating that we are missing the `register` action in the controller `signup`.
 Our `public/index.php` file throws this exception: